selfish/worldcup-slack/README.md

 ## Deployment:

 The bot includes a Heroku Procfile, usable with Heroku free tier (Hobby dev) Dynos.
+Note if you are running on Heroku you'll need to scale your web dyno to 0 (or it will crash because there isn't a web server connected to a port) and your worker dyno to 1 (to actually start the worker).
+You'll only have to do this after your first deploy.
+`heroku ps:scale web=0 worker=1`

 ### Required environment variables:

 `SLACKHOOK` - Slack webhook URL.

 ### Optional environment variables:

+`TIMEZONE` - Your timezone for time reporting.
+(Ex: 'Asia/Jerusalem' or 'USA/Chicago')

 `BOT_NAME` - Bot name that should appear in slack (default: Cup Bot)